m1dnas/Little-Lemon/README.md

 # Little-Lemon
-Repository to train Django use
+Repository to train Django in META backend development course